 View an interactive map of the known ranges of wood frogs in Ontario

 Wood frogs have an astonishing ability to tolerate freezing.
 They can survive the freezing of 60 to 70 percent of the water in their body and sustained temperatures of -6°C. Consequently, wood frogs are the earliest breeders in most of their range, often beginning to call in early spring when ice is still on the ponds they frequent.
 This species is known to travel several hundred metres between breeding ponds and non-breeding terrestrial habitat.
 The female lays up to 2,000 eggs in a mass that is attached to submerged vegetation in small, fishless ponds.
 Females will change breeding ponds, if necessary, to avoid those that contain predatory fish.
 Wood frogs are explosive breeders: in a population, the females lay most of the egg masses within a few days.
 The males are so anxious to breed they will grab on to almost anything, including a human finger, as if trying to mate a female.
 When a female arrives in the wetland, it is common for many males to try to mate with her simultaneously, forming what naturalists call a “mating ball,” which can contain more than 15 frogs!
 The egg masses are clustered together so that their combined dark coloration warms them and speeds hatching.
-The tadpoles transform after 44 to 85 days.
-Adult wood frogs become sexually mature in two to three years.
+The tadpoles transform after two to three months.
+Adult wood frogs become sexually mature two to three years after metamorphosis.

 These frogs can also change colour rapidly from very dark to very light.
 This is not so much an adaptive attempt at camouflage as it is a means of controlling body temperature: wood frogs darken when cold in order to absorb more heat.
 Adults of this species eat various small, mostly terrestrial invertebrates.

 Threats and Trends